actions-marketplace-validations/dethereum_github-actions-report-lcov/README.md

-# GitHub Action — Report LCOV
+# GitHub Action — Record LCOV

 This GitHub Action (written in JavaScript) allows you to leverage GitHub Actions to report the code coverage from LCOV files.
 This action includes:
 - Generating an HTML report as an artifact